 Make sure the spot you choose for the plant can handle its mature height of up to 6 feet.
 Umbrella plants need loose and well-draining soil to keep them from developing root rot.

 Tailor the pot to the size of the plant’s root ball, aiming to give it just about an inch or two of space on all sides.
-Oversized pots may seem like they’ll save you time, but the Umbrella plant won’t grow as well when buried in a huge amount of soil.
+Oversized pots may seem like saving you time, but the Umbrella plant won’t grow as well when buried in a huge amount of soil.

-The Best Soil mix for Umbrella Plants
+The Best Soil Mix

 Since Umbrella plants grow in lush tropical forests and jungles in their native habitats, they prefer rich and well-draining soil mixes.
 Yet at the same time, the mixture needs to hold plenty of moisture in-between watering.